learn-co-curriculum/cssi-prework-python-variable-types-readme/README.md

 ## Objectives

-1. Learn about the different types of variables in Python
+1. Describe the different types of variables in Python
-2. Learn about the scoping of these variable types
+2. Explain scoping of these above variable types

 ## Introduction